Sugar is the ultimate diet killer.

 For more on why you should ditch white bread, check the following studies:

-I’d recommend you start by saying to sandwiches, avoiding bread basket at restaurants, or simply limit your bread intake to just one slice per meal.
+I’d recommend you start by saying no to sandwiches, avoiding the bread basket at restaurants, or simply limiting your bread intake to just one slice per meal.

 If you can’t live without bread, try one of these awesome low-carb bread recipes that are convenient and easy to make.

-2. Go For Low Carb Snacks
+3. Go For Low-Carb Snacks

 Here are a few of my favorites